-Ngā mahi kua whakaritea mō te tau 2024/25
+Ngā kaupapa mātāmua mō te tau 2025/26

-Elevate's planned actions for 2024/25
+Elevate's priorities for 2025/26

 It is the responsibility of NZGCP to invest in private-sector venture capital fund managers which will select the entities to invest in.
 It is our responsibility to monitor NZGCP's performance in line with the best-practice approach we have developed to manage relationships with other local and international investment managers, as applicable to the New Zealand venture capital market.